HafidzN/Inschatgram/README.md

 # INSCHATGRAM

 Inschatgram is a web app which let you share photos and your beloved moments with friend.
-It is made by using React Js and proposed as a clone for [instagram.com](instagram.com)
+It is made by using React Js + Context API and proposed as a clone for [instagram.com](instagram.com)

 ## Features